 Appalachian English Pig do not require much food compared to other breeds due to their smaller size.
 They should be fed a balanced diet rich in nutrients like vitamins A & E along with minerals such as zinc & phosphorus which can be found in commercial pig feeds specifically designed for these hogs or provided by your local feed store.
 You may also supplement their diets with fresh fruits & vegetables as treats if desired!
 Make sure not to overfeed these pigs though as it can lead to health issues like obesity which can shorten their lifespan significantly.

-What are the 3 types of pig?
+What are the 3 types of pigs?

 Special Feature